 The difference is, of course, that there are no fixed assets, and you can operate your business from anywhere.

-Let's take a look at the listings on Empire Flippers today (late November 2020....
-Happy Thanksgiving!), for example:
+Let's take a look at the listings on Empire Flippers (at an arbitrary point) for example:

 If you take the weighted average of all these, you'll find that the average price is 36x the average monthly profit — which means you would pay, on average, three times annual profits to own any of those businesses.

 This is right in the middle of the range for valuation multiples for a website.
-Multiples these days, in late 2020, start at 24x (and rarely less), and go up through to 44x (and rarely more).
+Multiples these days, start at 28x (and rarely less), and go up through to 50x (and rarely more).